- About Us

 How to take care of your outdoor water fountain

-So you’ve invested in an outdoor fountain for your garden, and it looks great.
+So you’ve invested in an outdoor water fountain for your garden, and it looks great.
 But how do you keep it looking its best and stop the buildup of scum and algae?

 We’ve put together some simple tips to make sure the maintenance of your outdoor fountain is as easy as it can be.
 With just a few simple measures, you can make sure your fountain stays sparkling.

-Clean your outdoor fountain regularly.
+Clean your outdoor water fountain regularly.

 This shouldn’t come as a surprise, but your fountain will need regular cleaning.
 Keep a soft, non-abrasive cloth handy to wipe the inside of the bowl to keep it from attracting dirt and dust.
 Use a soft, moist cloth to run over any outside edges or anywhere that dirt might collect.
 There are also special fountain cleaning fluids you can add.